askui/askui/docs/docs/general/02-Components/AskUI-Development-Environment.md

 ## ADE + VSCode IDE

-The ADE is build to work seamlessly with (VSCode)[https://code.visualstudio.com/] together.
-Therefore we guide you to create a (VScode Workspace Settings)[https://code.visualstudio.com/docs/getstarted/settings#_settingsjson].
+The ADE is build to work seamlessly with (VSCode)[https://code.visualstudio.com/].
+Therefore we guide you to create [VSCode Workspace Settings](https://code.visualstudio.com/docs/getstarted/settings#_settingsjson).

 :::danger